 The road to market for solar fuels

-One of the challenges we overcame when scaling our technology was the necessity for extremely high-temperature process heat at 1’000 to 1’500°C, which existing solar receivers weren’t able to generate.
-To overcome this obstacle, our CEO, Dr. Gianluca Ambrosetti, invented a completely novel type of solar receiver.
+One of the challenges we had to overcome to be able to scale our technology was the necessity for extremely high-temperature process heat at 1’000 to 1’500°C, which existing solar receivers weren’t able to generate.
+To overcome this obstacle, our Co-CEO and Co-Founder, Dr. Gianluca Ambrosetti, invented a completely novel type of solar receiver.

 The original idea for a novel type of solar receiver that would generate the extremely hot temperatures needed for the production of solar fuels came to Synhelion’s CEO Gianluca Ambrosetti while on holiday in St. Moritz.
 He scribbled it on this napkin.